 A scald protection valve works by automatically stopping water flow when the water temperature exceeds a preset safety threshold.
 Unlike thermostatic mixing valves, this type of valve does not mix hot and cold water.

-When the water temperature rises to the protection temperature, the thermostatic element inside the valve closes, preventing hot water from passing through the valve.
-This immediate shut-off action reduces the risk of scalding at downstream outlets.
+When the water temperature rises to the protection temperature, the thermostatic element inside the valve closes, preventing hot water from passing through.
+The wax thermostatic element at the core of the mechanism expands when heated, physically closing off the flow path and blocking water from reaching downstream outlets.
+This immediate shut-off action reduces the risk of scalding at taps, showers, and other connected points.

-Once the water temperature drops below the protection temperature, the thermostatic element reopens the valve and normal water flow resumes.
+Once the water temperature drops below the protection temperature, the thermostatic element contracts, reopening the valve so that normal water flow can resume.

 Key operating characteristics include: